jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-10-iot-bigdata-mongodb-deployment-kubernetes-part1.markdown

 {% include mongo/k8s/examples/mongo-config.yaml %}
 {% endhighlight %}

-Afterwards, the meaty part comes, which is the definition of our StatefulSet as follows:
+Afterwards, the meaty part comes, the declaration of our StatefulSet:

 {% highlight yaml %}
 {% include mongo/k8s/examples/basic-mongo.yaml %}
 {% endhighlight %}

 {% include remember.markdown content="We reference the Service created before: `mongo-db-replica`." %}

-{% include remember.markdown content="We run containers labelled as `app: mongoDB-replica` in replica set mode." %}
+{% include remember.markdown content="We run containers labelled as `app: mongoDB-replica` in mongoDB's replica set mode." %}

 {% include remember.markdown content="We mount a volume `mongo-volume-for-replica` that will be made available through a PersistentVolumeClaim." %}

 {% include remember.markdown content="With `volumeClaimTemplates` we define the template of the PersistentVolumeClaims that will automatically be created for each Pod." %}

 After applying the manifest shown above this will be the status of our K8s cluster: